Chanticlare: Chanticlare pipe organ

 In 1968, the pipe organ formerly located in Chanticlare's music room was donated by John Ricks and Jane Ricks-King, the children of Mr. and Mrs. Jesse Ricks, to Hofstra University in honor of their late parents.

 The three-bank Aeolian electro-pneumatic pipe organ, valued at $115,000 in 1968, was installed in the Adams Playhouse at Hofstra, along with a memorial plaque.
 In order to house the components of the instrument, Hofstra had to add two chambers onto the Adams Playhouse, totaling 430 ft2.

 The donation of the organ meant that students at Hofstra studying the organ could practice on-campus as opposed to having to travel off-campus to the nearby Episcopal Cathedral of the Incarnation.

+Guest house

+The estate's guest house, located off Stonytown Road, still stands.
+Like the main mansion, it was also designed by Godley.